anilpolam76/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a simple web-based implementation of the classic game Tic-Tac-Toe.
+<p>This is a simple web-based implementation of the classic game Tic-Tac-Toe.
 The game is built using HTML, CSS, and JavaScript, providing a straightforward and enjoyable experience for players of all ages.
-Features
+Features</p>
 Interactive Gameplay: Click on the cells to make your move and enjoy a responsive gaming experience.
 Player Indication: Know whose turn it is with a clear display of the current player.
 Win Detection: The game automatically detects winning combinations and declares the winner.